crazybber/rustlings-starter/README.md

 ## How to Start

-[click getting-started ,jump to rustlings](https://github.com/rust-lang/rustlings#getting-started) to start your rust exercise classes
+[click here, jump to rustlings repo](https://github.com/rust-lang/rustlings#getting-started) to start your rust exercise classes

 ## more information